 Many thanks to Monique Palomares (who works with me tirelessly on the French and Spanish versions of Mama Lisa’s World) for helping me with the English translations of these French treats.
 We welcome alternatives to these translations.

 This article was posted on Tuesday, June 14th, 2011 at 9:18 pm and is filed under Children's Songs, Countries & Cultures, Cuisine, Dame Tartine, English, France, French, French Cuisine, French Kids Songs, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply